 Glycolysis is the pathway you use to break down carbohydrate.

 The Krebs cycle is the pathway you use to fully oxidise (burn) glucose and fatty acids down to carbon dioxide and water (and amino acids, but not as a main fuel source).
-For the purists out there, yes, I know oxidative phosphorylation in the electron transport chain also generates a lot of ATP, but I’m focusing on the Krebs cycle for simplicity’s sake.

 These cycles both liberate the chemical energy stored in food and produce adenosine triphosphate (ATP), which is like your body’s chemical “money” it needs to “pay” for different chemical and physiological “transactions” (i.e., muscle contraction, cellular reactions, etc).